Pratapchandradeo/DB-Assignment-/Answer.md

 ### 1. Explain the relationship between the "Product" and "Product_Category" entities from the above diagram. ###
 In the provided diagram, the relationship between "Product" and "Product_Category" entities is depicted through a foreign key.
 The "Product" entity has an attribute called category_id which references the id in the "Product_Category" entity.
-T his is a one-to-many relationship, meaning that one product category can be associated with many products, but each product can belong to only one product category.
+This is a one-to-many relationship, meaning that one product category can be associated with many products, but each product can belong to only one product category.

 ### 2. How could you ensure that each product in the "Product" table has a valid category assigned to it? ###
 To ensure that each product in the "Product" table has a valid category assigned to it, the category_id column in the